 Because lattice steel towers have spaces between their structural members through which the background can be seen (see Figure 3-1), the towers would blend in with the landscape from a distance where they have a backdrop of hills or vegetation.
 Weather conditions such as fog and rain further obscure visibility of the towers from a distance.
-Towers would be more obvious on top of hills or ridges where they would break the skyline.
-The galvanized steel towers would appear shiny for 2 to 4 years before they dull from weathering.
-Conductors would be treated to reduce the shininess of the metal.
-The proposed single-, double-, and triple-circuit 500-kV towers would be larger than the towers on existing rights-of-way.
-In general, new towers would range from 50 to 140 feet taller than existing BPA wood pole structures or lattice steel towers in the area.
-In some cases, the new towers would replace existing structures and towers, reducing the number
+However, towers would be more obvious on top of hills or ridges where they would break the skyline.
+The galvanized steel towers would appear shiny for 2 to 4 years before they dull from weathering, although conductors would be treated to reduce the shininess of the metal.